Broadway Bank (Texas)

 Broadway Bank is a community bank founded in 1941, founded by Col. Charles E. Cheever Sr. and his wife, Elizabeth Cheever.
-Broadway Bank has twenty-eight banking centers and two loan production offices spread across San Antonio, Austin, Dallas, Houston and the Texas Hill Country.
-Broadway Bank offers personal, private, business and mortgage banking, and wealth management.
+Broadway Bank has more than twenty five banking centers spread across San Antonio, Austin, Dallas, and the Texas Hill Country.
+Broadway Bank offers commercial and private banking, wealth management, business and personal banking, and insurance.

 History

 Founded as "Broadway National Bank of Alamo Heights" in 1941 by Col. Charles E. Cheever Sr., and his wife, Elizabeth Cheever.

 In the late 1950s, Charles Sr. and Elizabeth's son, Charlie Cheever Jr., stepped into the family business.
 Under his 50-year leadership, Broadway Bank was the first to establish a mortgage lending division (1959), extend banking hours to help working families, offer 24-hour ATMs and open a full-service neighborhood customer convenience center.

 In 1983, the bank was the city’s first to offer on-site brokerage services.

 In 1984, the bank began to offer a Wealth Management Division.

 In 1996, Broadway Bank acquired Financial Centers in Fredericksburg, Kerrville, Boerne, Castroville, Hondo, and Seguin, Texas.

 Cheever Junior’s son-in-law, James D. Goudge, became CEO in 1998.
 Goudge joined Broadway Bank as executive vice president of commercial banking in 1989 and ascended to chairman in 2001.
 Goudge was also inducted into the Texas Bankers Hall of Fame in 2023.

 In 2005, the bank acquired Balcones Bank with Financial Centers in San Marcos, Wimberley, Kyle and Buda starting its move northward.
 Broadway Bank added Financial Centers in Bee Cave and Dripping Springs in 2010.
 In 2013, Broadway Bank announced its entry into the Austin region and today serves the mid-town and Round Rock areas.

 In April 2016, Broadway Bank announced the appointment of David Bohne as its new chief executive officer.
 Bohne replaced longtime CEO Jim Goudge.